Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Results

 In \cref{fig:results_quantity_combined}, we show the quantity of signed artifacts over time.
 We measured signing rates for the signable artifacts published in that month.
 This figure shows how many such artifacts were signed, grouped by registry.

 We observe a stark contrast in signing quantity between \maven and the other registries.
 Because of its mandatory signing policy as of 2005, \maven had a high quantity of signed artifacts throughout the period we measured.
-In contrast, the other registries have had a low quantity of signed artifacts throughout. \pypi, for example, has had a historically decreasing quantity of signed artifacts until they were ultimately removed in \pypiPGPRemoved. \hf has also experienced a nearly zero quantity of signed commits since its introduction.
-Even with its recent increase in popularity, signing has not been adopted by the community.
-Before late 2019, \docker had a worse signing rate than \pypi.
+In contrast, the other registries have had a low quantity of signed artifacts throughout. \pypi, for example, has had a historically decreasing quantity of signed artifacts until they were ultimately removed in \pypiPGPRemoved. \hf has also experienced a low signing rate across its lifespan. \footnote{ The \hf spikes in~\cref{fig:results_quantity_combined} are due to the small number of commits in Jan 2017--Dec 2019 (only 1,266 commits in this period). } Before late 2019, \docker had a worse signing rate than \pypi.
 From early 2020 through the middle of 2022, Docker experienced a notable increase in signing.